shamiraty/laravel-beginners-level/README.md

 ```

-## SECTION B
-### MODELS

-This section outlines the steps to define model fields  and constraints like relation ships for a Laravel project.
+**11.3 This section outlines the steps to define model fields  and constraints like relation ships for a Laravel project.**

-###  MODEL DEFINITION

 ```Category Model```
 ```php